aredn/documentation/arednGettingStarted/node_admin.rst

 - link state and active routes
 - For RF nodes there is a graph of the signal level and noise floor on this link over the last hour of history (approximately).
 Hovering over the graph lines will display the instantaneous values which were plotted at each point on the graph.

-This provides an excellent troubleshooting tool for diagnosing issues with node connections.
+This provides an excellent troubleshooting tool for diagnosing issues with node connections, especially via RF.

 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` any changes.